 The internet and local senior centers have loads of resources for keeping seniors moving and engaged.

-Like meal services, there is a range of senior transportation services available that can be set-up occasionally.
-Over time, they can be used more regularly, ensuring seniors keep their medical, healthcare, and self-care appointments, attend religious services, get together with friends, run errands, etc.
+Like meal services, there’s a range of senior transportation services available that can be set up occasionally.
+Over time, these services can be used more regularly to ensure your parents: